tadam-framework/tadam-website/markdown/community/success-stories.md

 [![Glosa](https://cdn.jsdelivr.net/gh/glosa/glosa-server/media/logo.png)](https://github.com/glosa/glosa-server)

 Comments for static sites.
-Clone of Disqus, but faster, Opensource and sexy.
+A clone of Disqus, but faster, Open Source and sexy.

-## Do you want to know if a site is made with Tadam?
+## Want to know if a site has been created on Tadam?

 ``` shell
 curl -Is localhost:7404 | grep 'X-Powered-By:'